NA49 physics results regarding the search for Quark-Gluon Matter |

 Also large fluctuations of the hadronization point would be expected due to supercooloing - reheating processes that vary from one collision event to the other.
 NA49 records about 1200 hadrons in each event which enable one to measure certain quantities for each single event, for example the kaon to pion ratio which is sensitive to the creation temperature of the hadronic phase (see in section (c)).

+The figure shows the histogram of Kaon to pion ratios found in individual central Pb+Pb collision events.
+Its width and shape can be almost completely understood by a simulation that incorporates only the trivial effects due to finite number counting statistics, experimental Kaon to pion ratios resolution etc. This lack of dynamical fluctuations indicates equilibration of the produced matter, as may be expected if the reaction proceeded through a QGP stage.
+Thus we might take this as a first indication that the transition is not first order or, at least, features no large latent heat jump.
+However, this conclusion is still subject to a vivid theoretical discussion.
 Caption Event-by-event fluctuations of the ratio of the produced numbers of charged kaons and pions (a measure of the strangeness content of the event) in central Pb+Pb collisions at 158 GeV per nucleon (data points) are reduced to the level of finite particle number statistics (histograms).
-This lack of dynamical fluctuations indicates equilibration of the produced matter, as may be expected if the reaction proceeded through a QGP stage.
+This lack of dynamical fluctuations indicates equilibration of the produced matter, as may be expected if the reaction proceeded through a QGP stage. |

 We conclude that the SPS Lead beam program has led to very interesting data that give a first outline of the QCD deconfinement properties in extended matter of extreme energy density.